 Chukar country has wildfires.
 It’s sad, but a fact.
 These wildfires can pop up at any moment, given the right set of circumstances.
 I can’t think of a worse way to go, burning alive.
 Nothing about that says painless or quick.

 Now this isn’t technically chukar country, but I was still bird hunting.
-Last year, my friend Matt Hardinge and I had hiked into the Ruby Mountains to hunt for Himalayan snowcock.
+Last year, my friend Matt Hardinge and I had hiked into the Ruby Mountains of Nevada to hunt for Himalayan snowcock.
 Unbeknownst to us a grass fire had started near the mouth of Lamoille Canyon, apparently as a result of a police chase.
 The suspects were wanted in some sort of kidnapping and their vehicle had caught the brush on fire.
 I know . . . crazy, right?

 We noted the smoke, yet with spotty cell reception, we were not privy to the details.
 Our friend Alaskan Terry was.
 He had arrived later in the evening and decided to stay in his truck to monitor the fire in the event he needed to quickly run up the mountain to rescue us.
 Luckily the fire was contained by authorities.

 Sadly, Lamoille Canyon did end up burning later that season and several hikers and campers had to be escorted to safety.

 The lesson?
 Monitor weather reports, and if you find yourself in a situation where a wildfire ignites near you, know your escape routes.
 Wildfires can move quickly.